contentful/vault/README.md

 public class VaultSpace { }
 ```

-Udating this database file is done by leveraging a [robolectric](robolectric.org) test before releasing.
-This test would sync Contentful data to the existing database.
+The database file is updated by leveraging a [robolectric](robolectric.org) test before releasing.
+This test syncs Contentful data to the existing database.

 A simple test suite looks like this: